tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04a_realize_design.md

 ![Word picker][design2]

 ## Flowchart create word database [issue 20]
 * Flowchart was made with drawio
+* 2 functions were identified:
+  * createTable: creates the table
+  * readAndInsert: reads the files, checks the word before insertin it into the database
 ![Word picker][design3]

 ## Making sure no requirement has been forgotten